-Notwithstanding the potential of the analysis of serum with FTIR spectroscopy for the clinical environment, none of these studies have gone past the proof-of-concept stage yet.
+Notwithstanding the potential of the analysis of serum with FTIR spectroscopy for the clinical environment, none of these studies have progressed beyond the proof-of-concept stage.
 However, the aforementioned prospective clinical validation study from Butler et al. [23] was recently presented with promising results for the detection of brain tumour.
-Out of 104 patients referred from their GP for medical imaging, 12 patients had brain tumours: four glioblastoma multiforme (GBM), three anaplastic astrocytoma, two oligoastrocytoma and a medullo-blastoma, an ependymoma and a gliosarcoma.
+Out of 104 patients referred from their GP for medical imaging, 12 patients had brain tumours: four glioblastoma multiforme (GBM), three anaplastic astrocytoma, two oligoastrocytoma and a medulloblastoma, an ependymoma and a gliosarcoma.
 The ATR-FTIR spectra acquired from the prospective group of patients were used to predict the diagnosis.
 The support vector machine (SVM) classification model was trained with a retrospective cohort of 724 samples.
 Sensitivity and specificity of the predicted diagnosis of blind data accounted for 83.3% and 87.0% respectively, whilst 93.2% and 92.8% were the outputs related to the retrospective cohort.
-This study could represent the step-forward needed to obtain the translation in the clinical environment; it only started from a proof-of-principle study presented by Hands et al. [43] in 2014 based on 97 patients and subsequently upgraded to a cohort of 433 patients in 2016, achieving 92.8% of sensitivity and 91.5% of specificity in an optimised RF classification model [32].
+This study represents the step towards translation into the clinical environment, having started from a proof-of-principle study [43] in 2014 based on 97 patients and subsequently upgraded to a cohort of 433 patients in 2016, achieving 92.8% of sensitivity and 91.5% of specificity in an optimised RF classification model [32].
 An integration of the ATR-FTIR serum analysis into the clinic proposed by Butler et al. [23] is showed in Figure 3.

-Further to the early detection of brain tumours at the primary care stage, Cameron et al. [44] recently evidenced the potential to differentiate between brain tumour types.
+Further to the early detection of brain tumours at the primary care stage, Cameron et al. [44] have recently demonstrated the potential to differentiate between brain tumour types.
 Given the difficulties of diagnosis through imaging, brain tissue biopsies are the only definitive way to diagnose brain cancer.
-Due to the high-invasiveness of biopsy, there is an increasing interest in discriminating between brain tumour types with human blood serum.
+The risks associated with a brain tumour biopsy include stoke and death, and althought he overall risk is small (~1-2%), a non-invasive alternative is highly desirable.
 In this study, 41 lymphoma and 71 GBM serum samples were analysed with ATR-FTIR spectroscopy.
 The resultant spectra were then analysed with three classification models: RF, PLS-DA and SVM; PLS-DA gave the best outcomes in terms of specificity